Shenington with Alkerton Parish

 This

-web site was originally developed to cover the two churches and some details have been given at the foot of this homepage.
+web site was originally developed to cover the two churches and some relevant details are given at the foot of this homepage.
 Further information is contained in the section

 Our two churches